 ARMs are difficult to understand.
 Lenders have much more flexibility when determining margins, caps, adjustment indexes, and other things, so unsophisticated borrowers can easily get confused or trapped by shady mortgage companies.

 On certain ARMs, called negative amortization loans, borrowers can end up owing more money than they did at the start!
 That's because the payments on these loans are set so low (to make the loans even more affordable) that they only cover part of the interest due.
 Any additional amount due gets rolled into the principal balance.

 Rates and payments remain constant.
 There won't be any surprises even if inflation surges out of control and mortgage rates head to 10%.

 Stability makes budgeting easier.
 People can manage their money with more certainty because their housing outlays don't change.

 Simple to understand, so they're good for first-time buyers who wouldn't know a 7/1 ARM with 2/6 caps if it hit them over the head.

 To take advantage of falling rates, fixed-rate mortgage holders have to refinance.
-That means a few thousand dollars in closing costs, another trip to the title company's office and several hours spent digging up tax forms, bank statements, etc.
+That means a few thousand dollars in closing costs, another trip to the title company's office, and several hours spent digging up tax forms, bank statements, and so on.